Quick Recycling Guide

 - Sort by color: clear, green/blue, and brown

-- Includes plastic bags and plastic film
+- Includes mostly plastic bottles and jugs

 - Please rinse items before recycling.